Birkbeck2/web-development/workshops/semantic-html/index.md

     - Choose the appropriate element for each input type.

+    - Give each input an appropriate name to serve as the variable name for the data.

     - Make sure each input has a label that is fully accessible.

-    - Make sure the submit button submits the form.
+    - Include a button for submitting the form with the appropriate markup.

 ## Start working on the HTML for your portfolio website (if time)